odoo/documentation/accounting/localizations/mexico.rst

 Payments (Just available for CFDI 3.3)
 --------------------------------------

-To generate the payment complement you just must to follow the normal payment process in Odoo, this considerations to understand the behavior are important.
+To generate the payment complement you only need to follow the normal payment process in Odoo, this considerations to understand the behavior are important.

-1. All payment done in the same day of the invoice will be considered as It will not be signed, because It is the expected behavior legally required for "Cash payment".
+1. To generate payment complement the payment term in the invoice must be PPD, because It is the expected behavior legally required for "Cash payment".

+   **1.1.
+How can I generate an invoice with payment term `PUE`?**

+   `According to the SAT documentation`_ a payment is classified as `PUE` if the invoice was agreed to be fully payed before the 17th of the next calendar month (the next month of the CFDI date), any other condition will generate a `PPD` invoice.

+   **1.2.
+How can I get this with Odoo?**

+   In order to set the appropriate CFDI payment term (PPD or PUE), you can easily set it by using the `Payment Terms` defined in the invoice.

+   - If an invoice is generated without `Payment Term` the attribute `MetodoPago` will be `PUE`.

+   - Today, if is the first day of the month and is generated an invoice with `Payment Term` `30 Net Days` the `Due Date` calculated is going to be the first day of the following month, this means its before the 17th of the next month, then the attribute `MetodoPago` will be `PUE`.

+   - Today, if an invoice is generated with `Payment Term` `30 Net Days` and the `Due Date` is higher than the day 17 of the next month the `MetodoPago` will be `PPD`.

+   - If having a `Payment Term` with 2 lines or more, for example `30% Advance End of Following Month`, this is an installments term, then the attribute `MetodoPago` will be `PPD`.

-2. To test a regular signed payment just create an invoice for the day before today and then pay it today.
+2. To test a regular signed payment just create an invoice with payment term `30% Advance End of Following Month` and then pay it.
+2. To test a normal signed payment just create an invoice with payment term `30% Advance End of Following Month` and then register a payment to it.
 3. You must print the payment in order to retrieve the PDF properly.
 4. Regarding the "Payments in Advance" you must create a proper invoice with the payment in advance itself as a product line setting the proper SAT code